MiroslavGannoha/blockchain-notes/eth.build.md

 * **Asymmetric** cryptography - key pair, anyone can encrypt a message to your key pair
 * **TLS** - asymmetric cryptography to set up a secret to have symetric cryptography
 * **Address** = end of hashed public key
-* You can take a public key and send a message to the public that will be opened only private key pair holder, but that won't know who the sender is.
+* You can take a public key and send a message to the public that will be opened only private key pair holder, but they won't know who the sender is.
 So you take a message, you sign it, you encrypt it with their public key, they get it back, they decrypt it with their private key, and then they recover the message, and get the sender address.
 So they not only can read it but also prove who the sender was.